 Although his specialty is clearly realism, the tattoo artist says he doesn't mind tattooing other styles, and even has a group of steady clients who only ask for tattoos old school.

-Original by Francine Oliveira in the late Tattoo Tattoo
+Original by Francine Oliveira at the late Tattoo Tattoo